 - Whether the attack originated in the U.S. or abroad.
 Sheriff Gualtieri says that it’s unknown at this time whether the attacker was someone local, elsewhere in the U.S., or if it could be an international or nation-state actor.

 - No reports of any other systems being unlawfully accessed.
 The Sheriff and city officials say that they’re unaware of any similar attacks occurring

 What Went Well in This Situation

-Obviously, things have gone in an entirely wrong direction and we’d be writing a very different article right now.
+Obviously, if things had gone in an entirely wrong direction, then we’d be writing a very different article right now.
 Thankfully, though, there was an unnamed employee who was actively monitoring the city’s computer systems.
 The employee recognized the unusual activity and acted quickly to mitigate the threat by reversing the attacker’s changes to the sodium hydroxide levels.

 Furthermore, the city has redundancies and sensors in place that would catch the changes in the water before it made it to Oldsmar homes and businesses.
 So, even if the employee hadn’t observed the attack as it was happening, city official say that the water would have triggered alerts well before it would have posed a danger to residents.